jimniels/blog/src/client/posts/2017-05-09-reading-notes-may.md

 > I mistake the work’s flaws for my own.
 Perhaps that’s something many of us have in common.
 The way to approach this issue is clear: we must acknowledge we are involved in our unsteadiness, but believe we are only part of its reason.
 If we allow room in our work for serendipity to occur, that same space must also be reserved for misfortune.
 We are the cause of neither.

-## A Quote
+## Quote: Sovling Problems

 A quote often attributed to Einstein, though [apparently sourced from a nameless professor at Yale](http://quoteinvestigator.com/2014/05/22/solve/):

 > If I had only one hour to solve a problem, I would spend up to two-thirds of that hour in attempting to define what the problem is.

 The more I work in software, the more I realize this is the way to go.

-## “[How technology created a global village—and put us at each others throats](https://www.bostonglobe.com/ideas/2017/04/21/how-technology-created-global-village-and-put-each-other-throats/pu7MyoAkdyVComb9aKyu6K/story.html)” by Nicholas Carr via The Boston Globe
+## Article: [“How technology created a global village—and put us at each others throats”](https://www.bostonglobe.com/ideas/2017/04/21/how-technology-created-global-village-and-put-each-other-throats/pu7MyoAkdyVComb9aKyu6K/story.html) by Nicholas Carr via The Boston Globe

 I don’t know how they get numbers like this, but it’s an interesting figure: